hoboacademic/conflictinginscriptions/_posts/2010-02-05-post-notice.md

   - notice
 ---

-A notice displays information that explains nearby content.
-Often used to call attention to a particular detail.

 When using Kramdown `{: .notice}` can be added after a sentence to assign the `.notice` to the `<p></p>` element.